-In the majority of teacher-training institutes, literature teaching for elementary schoolchildren is not a separate specialization.
-Hence, most teachers who teach literature in elementary schools in Israel are not qualified for teaching literature.
-The relatively small number of hours spent on teaching literature in elementary school compels the teacher to spend more time on teaching other subjects, which comes at the expense of her professionalization in the field of literature (Orr, 2012).
-Research has found that in order to teach an effective lesson, a teacher has to have mastery both in the content knowledge of the lesson and in teaching methods (Shulman, 1986, Loewenberg, Ball, Phelps & Thames, 2008).
-Some teaching methods also involve an engagement of the students by assigning tasks.
-The question of what a good-quality task is preoccupies the researchers (Preatoriuos, Kelieme, Herbert& Pinger, 2018).
-(Winkler, 2020) views a good-quality task as a task which involves cognitive activation, a term which she breaks down into a task which has a number of clear qualities: a task which provokes challenging questions, stimulates the students to look for reasons and explanations, encourages further research of the subject, points out contrary opinions and facts, and encourages solutions which are not just either “black” or “white” (Winkler, 2020, P. 10).
+In the majority of teacher-training institutes, there is no separate specialization for teaching literature to elementary school students.
+Hence, most teachers who teach literature in elementary schools in Israel are not specifically qualified for teaching literature.
+The relatively small number of hours dedicated to teaching literature in elementary school compels teachers to spend more time on other subjects.
+This comes at the expense of professionalization in the field of literature (Orr, 2012).
+Research has found that in order to teach an effective lesson, a teacher must have mastery both in the content knowledge of the lesson and in teaching methods (Shulman, 1986; Loewenberg, Ball, Phelps, & Thames, 2008).
+Some teaching methods involve engaging students by assigning tasks.
+This raises the question of what is a high-quality task (Preatoriuos, Kelieme, Herbert, & Pinger, 2018).
+Winkler (2020) views a high-quality task as one which involves cognitive activation.
+She defines a this type of task as having a number of clear qualities: provoking challenging questions, stimulating students to look for reasons and explanations, encouraging further research on the subject, pointing out contradictory opinions and facts, and encouraging solutions which are not “black or white” (Winkler, 2020, P. 10).

-As mentioned above, literature teaching in elementary school is made up of the many components.
-Due to the scarcity of research about literature teaching in State religious and Ultra-orthodox schools in Israel, we shall introduce the results of a study which examined those components.
+Teaching literature in elementary school involves multiple components.
+Due to the scarcity of research about literature studies in state-religious and ultra-orthodox schools in Israel, we shall present the results of a study which examined those components, as expressed in the research questions:

-The posed research questions were:

 What characterizes the literary works chosen by the teachers among the different populations?